Article last updated: 10/10/23

-Lots of candidates have asked us recently about how to network effectively on LinkedIn.
-Given that face-to-face networking events are unlikely to be starting up again any time soon and the high volume of professionals looking for new opportunities, there’s never been a better time to learn about connecting with recruiters and employers online.
+A number of candidates have asked our advice recently about how to network effectively on LinkedIn.
+Given the high volume of professionals looking for new work opportunities, there’s never been a better time to learn about effectively connecting with recruiters and employers online.

-LinkedIn can be an awesome tool for growing your professional network: as well as helping many hopeful applicants to find the right roles, it’s also proved useful as a platform for our clients to meet new contacts and even potential business partners.
+LinkedIn can be an ideal tool for growing your professional network.
+Alongside helping applicants to find the right roles, it’s also proved useful for our clients to meet new contacts and potential business partners.

-With the right approach, networking online is a breeze and can even be a really enjoyable process.
-We’ve pooled together our ideas to come up with some top tips for networking on LinkedIn and making valuable connections.
+With the right approach, networking online is a breeze and can be an enjoyable process.
+Here’s our advice for making valuable connections.

 The first step should always be to give your LinkedIn a refresh.
-Think of your profile as a shop window for your personal brand.
-Choose your profile photo wisely (and remember, LinkedIn isn’t as informal as your other social media accounts).
+Think of your profile as a shop window for your personal brand and choose your professional profile photo wisely.

-You also want users to be able to find you easily, so you need to provide signposts such as a headline with your industry, role and location.
-Adding links to your work in the about section of your profile can help you stand out and get your portfolio noticed.
+Allow other users to find you easily.
+Provide signposts such as a headline with your industry, role and location.
+Adding links to your work in the ‘about’ section of your profile can help to increase traffic to your portfolio.

 In addition to this, make sure that you fill out as many profile fields as possible, including:

 - Certifications and qualifications